Krylov complexity of many-body localization: Operator localization in Krylov basis

+An interesting and important aspect of the recursive method or the Lanczos algorithm is that it provides us an alternative way to extrapolate the system to the thermodynamic limit by extrapolating the behavior of $b_n$.
+Here, we also attempt to extrapolate $b_n$ in the MBL system to the thermodynamic limit, but using the simplest linear extrapolation scheme.
+As mentioned in Sec.~\ref{Introd}, it is a very challenging task to infer the thermodynamic-limit behavior from the finite-size results in the MBL systems.
+A much more sophisticated extrapolation scheme is therefore likely needed, such as the recipes developed in Ref.~\cite{viswanathRecursion1994} or procedures accounting the possibility of the diminishing even-odd alteration~\cite{yatesLifetime2020,yatesDynamics2020}.
+Again, we stress that here we only consider the simplest linear extrapolation as a first step.

-With the above observations, the mathematical results in Ref.~\cite{Cao_2021} (despite the different choice of the disorder distribution), and looking at several disorder realizations of $b_n$ such as the ones shown in Fig.~\ref{fig:FitReali}, we conjecture the Lanczos coefficients in the MBL system will have the following asymptotic behavior:
+From the observation of the even-odd alteration (Fig.~\ref{fig:L13MBLvarioush}) and the apparent randomness (Fig.~\ref{fig:FitReali}), together with the asymptotic upper and lower bounds in Refs.~\cite{parkerUniversal2019,Cao_2021} (despite the different choice of the disorder distribution), we extrapolate the Lanczos coefficients in the MBL system using the following linear extrapolation formula:

-More precisely, by the above formula, we expect the parameters $a_{e(o)}$ and $c_{e(o)}$ to be different for \textit{each disorder realization}, drawing from some probability distributions.
-On the other hand, we also expect an additional effective randomness $\Gamma_n$ for each $n$, drawing from a probability distribution independent of $n$.
+In particular, in the above formula, we expect the parameters $a_{e(o)}$ and $c_{e(o)}$ to be different for \textit{each disorder realization}, drawn from some probability distributions.
+On the other hand, we also expect an additional effective randomness $\Gamma_n$ for each $n$, drawn from a probability distribution independent of $n$.